 haven't had time to show up in your blood, test results may be negative even if you

 Diet, medicines, and lifestyle habits should not change the presence of WNV antibodies

 How do I get ready for this test?

-your medication as usual, but check with your healthcare provider to be sure.
+medicine as usual, but check with your healthcare provider.
+Be sure your healthcare

 provider knows about all medicines, herbs, vitamins, and supplements you are taking.